 Buying a home is likely one of the biggest moves you’ll make in your personal and financial life, and your home may represent one of your largest assets.

-If you take out a mortgage loan to help you buy it, you will end up making mortgage payments—and if your lender ends up servicing your loan after closing—you will make payments to that lender, possibly for decades.
-This is one possible reason you may choose to shop around before committing to a mortgage lender and loan program that’s right for you.
+If you take out a mortgage to help you buy it, you will end up making mortgage payments — and if your lender ends up servicing your loan after closing — you will make payments to that lender, possibly for decades.
+That’s why it’s important to shop around before committing to a mortgage lender and loan program that’s right for you.

-Today, borrowers have more choices on ways to apply.
-With the rise of online and marketplace lenders, there’s increased competition, which fuels improvements in process, service, and cost—and can mean a much better experience for you.
+Today, borrowers have more choices than ever.
+With the rise of online and marketplace lenders, there’s increased competition, which fuels improvements in process, service, and cost — and can mean a much better experience for you.

 1. Does the lender offer competitive interest rates?

-Remember that the rates and programs you are ultimately eligible for will likely depend on the lender you choose along with your needs and financial situation, yet this initial comparison can give you a baseline to start working from.
+Remember that the rates and programs you are ultimately eligible for will likely depend not only on the lender you choose but also your needs and financial situation.
+However, this initial comparison can give you a baseline to start working from.

-Try taking a look at the common loan types offered.
+You’ll also want to look at the common loan types offered.
 Interest rates for fixed-rate loans do not change over the life of the loan.
-Interest rates for adjustable-rate mortgages can change over the life of the loan and are influenced by the Federal Reserve boosting or lowering their benchmark rate which in turn causes movements in the indexes tied to ARM rates, such as the LIBOR .
+Interest rates for adjustable-rate mortgages (ARMs) can change over the life of the loan and are influenced by benchmark interest rates.

 When the initial fixed-rate period is over, the interest rate is normally reviewed on an annual basis for adjustment.
-Although the index tied to the ARM rate may have moved much higher, these loans offer yearly and annual interest rate caps to control rate and payment fluctuations.
+Although the benchmark index tied to the ARM rate may have moved much higher, these loans typically have yearly and annual interest rate caps to control rate and payment fluctuations.

-When talking to a lender about their mortgage offerings don’t just ask about interest rate, also ask about APR, or annual percentage rate .
+When talking to a lender about their mortgage offerings, it’s a good idea to not only ask about interest rate, but also about APR, or annual percentage rate.
 This figure takes into account certain fees like broker fees, points, and other applicable credit charges, giving you an easier way to compare loan offers.

 2. Does the lender offer loan products with terms that suit your needs?